samuelpath/daily-coding-problem/README.md

 ## How to run a solution

 I'm using a very basic assert method to start with, but I'm going to improve the assert library over time.
+For now, my `assert` simply raises an exception.
+So no exception raised means all assertions are successful.

 To run a solution file, just enter: `ruby {file_name.rb}` in your terminal.